TravorLZH/travorlzh.github.io/_posts/2023-04-02-jacobian-elliptic-functions-intro.md

 ## Summary

-In this article, we first introduced Jacobian elliptic functions $\operatorname{sn}$, $\operatorname{cn}$, and $\operatorname{dn}$ by inverting an elliptic integral in real domain.
+In this article, we first introduced Jacobian elliptic functions $\operatorname{sn}$, $\operatorname{cn}$, and $\operatorname{dn}$ by inverting an elliptic integral in the real domain.
 Subsequently, by examining the elliptic integral in the complex plane, we successfully defined $\operatorname{sn}$ as a meromorphic doubly periodic function in the complex plane.
-Finally, by performing analytic continuation on relationships between Jacobian elliptic functions in real domain, we also obtained meromorphic descriptions of $\operatorname{cn}$ and $\operatorname{dn}$.
+Finally, by performing analytic continuation on relationships between Jacobian elliptic functions in the real domain, we also obtained meromorphic descriptions of $\operatorname{cn}$ and $\operatorname{dn}$.

 In the next article, we are going to explore further properties of $\operatorname{sn}$, $\operatorname{cn}$, and $\operatorname{dn}$ using the tools from complex analysis, which leads to a natural introduction to Jacobian theta functions.